MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 ### Add or sync users to Microsoft 365

-[This guide](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/modernonboarding/identitywizard) will help streamline the process of getting your user accounts setup in **Microsoft 365**.
+[This guide](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/modernonboarding/identitywizard) will help streamline the process of getting your user accounts set up in **Microsoft 365**.
 Based on your environment and needs, you can choose to add users individually, migrate your on-premises directory with Azure AD cloud sync or Azure AD Connect, or troubleshoot existing sync problems when necessary.

 ### Azure AD setup guide